SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ErrorHandling.rst

 Throwing initializers can propagate errors in the same way as throwing functions.
 For example,
-the initializer for the ``PurchacedSnack`` structure in the listing below calls a throwing function as part of the initialization process, and it handles any errors that it encounters by propagating them to its caller.
+the initializer for the ``PurchasedSnack`` structure in the listing below calls a throwing function as part of the initialization process, and it handles any errors that it encounters by propagating them to its caller.